 BlueConic can help you get you a single view of your customer by unifying data at the individual level across systems.
 For instance, website browsing data and customer purchase history can live in one place.
 RAEN Optics uses dynamic shipping messages based on location, time of day, and products the shopper has shown interest in to create a sense of urgency and complete the purchase.

-Providing Dynamic and Relevant Product and Content Recommendations.
+2. Providing Dynamic And Relevant Product and Content Recommendations.

 As a DTC brand, every customer interaction is an opportunity to learn something new and deliver something relevant (and perhaps, cross-sell and upsell).
 The key it to deliver these 1:1 experiences in real time, which requires machine learning.